PS-3, due Oct 21

 a similar idea in the various Listener interfaces.
 You implement a

-method such as actionPerformed
+method such as actionPerformed or

-and register an object containing that
+mouseClicked and register an object containing that

 method with a Listener.)